 Keep reading for the full review.

 Disclosure: This product was sent to us by the manufacturer for free in order for us to provide an honest review.
-All opinions are our own.
+All opinion are our own.
+We may earn commissions from any purchases made through links clicked on our website.

 The V008 Pro offers great power, flexible tools and long use time.